timlabs/uscode/United States Code/TITLE 15-COMMERCE AND TRADE/CHAPTER 014B-SMALL BUSINESS INVESTMENT PROGRAM/SUBCHAPTER V-LOANS TO STATE AND LOCAL DEVELOPMENT COMPANIES/SUBCHAPTER V-LOANS TO STATE AND LOCAL DEVELOPMENT COMPANIES.md

 * #### (2) Effect
   * A suspension or revocation under paragraph (1) shall not affect any outstanding debenture guarantee.

-#### (e) "Qualified State or local development company" defined
+#### (e) Express loan authority
+* A local development company designated as an accredited lender in accordance with subsection (b)—

+  * (1) may—

+    * (A) approve, authorize, close, and service covered loans that are funded with proceeds of a debenture issued by the company; and

+    * (B) authorize the guarantee of a debenture described in subparagraph (A); and

+  * (2) with respect to a covered loan, shall be subject to final approval as to eligibility of any guarantee by the Administration pursuant to section 697(a) of this title, but such final approval shall not include review of decisions by the lender involving creditworthiness, loan closing, or compliance with legal requirements imposed by law or regulation.

+#### (f) Definitions
+* In this section—

+  * (1) the term "accredited lender certified company" means a certified development company that meets the requirements under subsection (b), including a certified development company that the Administration has designated as an accredited lender under that subsection;

+  * (2) the term "covered loan"—

+    * (A) means a loan made under section 696 of this title in an amount that is not more than $500,000; and

+    * (B) does not include a loan made to a borrower that is in an industry that has a high rate of default, as annually determined by the Administrator and reported in rules of the Administration; and

-* For purposes of this section, the term "qualified State or local development company" has the same meaning as in section 697(e) of this title.
+  * (3) the term "qualified State or local development company" has the meaning given the term in section 697(e) of this title.

 ### §697e.
 Premier Certified Lenders Program
 #### (a) Establishment